Image

 A volunteer from the Mucunha community helps build a traditional stove to burn the blocks that will be used to construct a new health center | Legado

 For example, a community might establish a priority centered on health that includes building a maternal health center.
-They would then consider how fulfilling this priority might affect other dimensions of well-being—for environmental health, this might mean determining the ideal location of the center to avoid deforestation and minimize the impact to the environment.
+They would then consider how fulfilling this priority might affect other dimensions of well-being—for environmental health, this might mean determining the ideal location of the center to avoid deforestation and minimize the impact on the environment.

 3. Community Members Fulfill Their Legacies and Create Thriving Futures